-The Sussex County Council strongly supports efforts by the State, conservation organizations, and local landowners to preserve farmland through voluntary purchase of development rights.
+The County strongly supports efforts by the State, conservation organizations, and local landowners to preserve farmland through voluntary purchases of development rights.
 This is described in more detail in Chapter 6 of this Comprehensive Plan.
-The Sussex County Council views the voluntary sale of farmland development rights to the Delaware Agricultural Lands Preservation Foundation as an important tool for preserving the County's rural environment.
+The County views the voluntary sale of farmland development rights to the Delaware Agricultural Lands Preservation Foundation as an important tool for preserving the County's rural character and supporting a viable agricultural economy.
 The description of Low Density planning areas included earlier in this chapter describes additional strategies Sussex County now uses to help preserve the County's agricultural heritage.